YunoHost-Apps/forgejo_ynh/doc/DISCLAIMER.md

 ### Upgrade

 By default, a backup is performed before upgrading.
 To avoid this, you have the following options:
 - Pass the `NO_BACKUP_UPGRADE` env variable with `1` at each upgrade.
-For example `NO_BACKUP_UPGRADE=1 yunohost app upgrade gitea`.
+For example `NO_BACKUP_UPGRADE=1 yunohost app upgrade forgejo`.
 - Set `disable_backup_before_upgrade` to `1`.
 You can set it with this command:

-`yunohost app setting gitea disable_backup_before_upgrade -v 1`
+`yunohost app setting forgejo disable_backup_before_upgrade -v 1`

 After that, the settings will be applied for **all** the next updates.

 From command line:

-`yunohost app upgrade gitea`
+`yunohost app upgrade forgejo`

 ### Backup

 This application now uses the core-only feature of the backup.
 To keep the integrity of the data and to have a better guarantee of the restoration it is recommended to proceed as follows:

-- Stop Gitea service with this command:
+- Stop Forgejo service with this command:

-`systemctl stop gitea.service`
+`systemctl stop forgejo.service`

-- Launch Gitea backup with this command:
+- Launch Forgejo backup with this command:

-`yunohost backup create --app gitea`
+`yunohost backup create --app forgejo`

 - Backup your data with your specific strategy (could be with rsync, borg backup or just cp).
-The data is generally stored in `/home/yunohost.app/gitea`.
+The data is generally stored in `/home/yunohost.app/forgejo`.
-- Restart Gitea service with theses command:
+- Restart Forgejo service with theses command:

-`systemctl start gitea.service`
+`systemctl start forgejo.service`

 ### Remove

-Due of the backup core only feature the data directory in `/home/yunohost.app/gitea` **is not removed**.
+Due of the backup core only feature the data directory in `/home/yunohost.app/forgejo` **is not removed**.
 It must be manually deleted to purge user data from the app.

 ### LFS setup
-To use a repository with an `LFS` setup, you need to activate it on `/opt/gitea/custom/conf/app.ini`
+To use a repository with an `LFS` setup, you need to activate it on `/opt/forgejo/custom/conf/app.ini`

 ```ini
 [server]
 LFS_START_SERVER = true
 LFS_HTTP_AUTH_EXPIRY = 20m
 ```
 By default, NGINX is configured with a maximum value for uploading files at 200 MB.
-It's possible to change this value on `/etc/nginx/conf.d/my.domain.tld.d/gitea.conf`.
+It's possible to change this value on `/etc/nginx/conf.d/my.domain.tld.d/forgejo.conf`.
 ```
 client_max_body_size 200M;
 ```
-Don't forget to restart Gitea `sudo systemctl restart gitea.service`.
+Don't forget to restart Forgejo `sudo systemctl restart forgejo.service`.

-> These settings are restored to the default configuration when updating Gitea.
+> These settings are restored to the default configuration when updating Forgejo.
 Remember to restore your configuration after all updates.

 ### Git command access with HTTPS